Sunday, April 29, 2018

 Starring: John Cusack, Rachel Weisz, Gene Hackman, Dustin Hoffman, Jeremy Piven, Cliff Curtis, Nora Dunn, Bruce McGill, Bruce Davison

-With a trial at its core which still feels timely because, even fifteen years after Runaway Jury was made, we as a nation are still at a loss to deal with gun violence.
+Fifteen years after Runaway Jury was made, we as a nation are still at a loss to deal with gun violence, which makes the movie still feel timely.
 While Runaway Jury has something to say about gun violence liability, it has even more to say about jury tampering.
 The villainous, slimy Rankin Fitch (Hackman) is hired by the defendant gun manufacturer to ensure a sympathetic jury which will find for the defense in an explosive civil trial.
 He hires goons to intimidate jurors, blackmails, extorts, performs illegal surveillance, and charges $20 million for the expense of setting up his team in an abandoned clothing store with the latest computer and surveillance gadgets.
 When told his $20 million price tag seems excessive, Fitch rationalizes his price tag in dollars and cents.
 One verdict in favor of the plaintiff in such a trial will open the floodgates and cost billions in damages in future trials.
 Fitch is very good at his job, which means those opposing him have to somehow be better.

 His opposition is Wendell Rohr (Hoffman), the by-the-book defense attorney for a widow whose husband was killed in a mass shooting.
 She is suing the gun manufacturer for negligence because the gun was bought illegally and without any safeguards preventing the product from falling into the wrong hands.
 Rohr has no idea what he is up against.
 His opponent, defense attorney Durwood Cable (Davison), has a camera installed on his briefcase so Fitch can keep tabs on the trial proceedings and, most importantly, jury selection.
 You have to love the names like Rankin Fitch and Durwood Cable, which sound like they were lifted from an episode of Dynasty or Days of Our Lives.